frederic-perez/AmE-dictionary/data/dictionary.md

 __embark__ _They embark on a motorcade._
 __embattle__ _v_ :four::hammer: (embattled)
 __ember__ _n_ :three: (embers) A small piece of burning or glowing coal or wood in a dying fire.
-__embezzle__ _v_ :nine: /ɪmˈbɛz(ə)l,ɛm-/ (embezzling, embezzlement) Steal or misappropriate (money placed in one's trust or belonging to the organization for which one works). _Syn_ misappropriate, steal, rob, thieve, pilfer, appropriate _She had embezzled £5,600,000 in company funds._ _He is awaiting trial on charges of helping emblezzle and laundeer $10 million through Delaware shells._ :es: malversación
+__embezzle__ _v_ :nine::m: /ɪmˈbɛz(ə)l,ɛm-/ (embezzling, embezzlement) Steal or misappropriate (money placed in one's trust or belonging to the organization for which one works). _Syn_ misappropriate, steal, rob, thieve, pilfer, appropriate _She had embezzled £5,600,000 in company funds._ _He is awaiting trial on charges of helping emblezzle and laundeer $10 million through Delaware shells._ :es: malversación
 __embezzlement__ _n_
 __embezzler__ _n_ _Embezzlers are heading to Delaware._
 __embitterment__